-A student who is not in continuous enrollment at the College or who changes from one major to another will graduate under the catalog in effect at the time of reenrollment or major change.
-Continuous enrollment excludes summer term.
+A student who is not in continuous enrollment at the College, who is not enrolled in major courses within their program, or who changes from one major to another will graduate under the catalog in effect at the time of reenrollment, enrollment in major courses, or major change.

 Course requirements for a degree, diploma, or certificate will vary according to the curriculum.
 The student should refer to his/her program of study to identify the course requirements for graduation.
 It is the student's responsibility to obtain his/her advisor's signature on the Application for Graduation Form during the semester immediately before the semester in which he/she intends to graduate.
 The student also has the responsibility of turning in to the Office of Academic Advising the completed and signed Application for Graduation Form.
-Students who owe tuition, fees, and/or fines to the College may not participate in the commencement ceremony or receive official transcripts or the final credential until all balances are paid.
+Students who owe tuition, fees, and/or fines to the College may not